 Special Edition Extras

-The watch strap is thick and durable elastic nylon webbing strap that uses a brass buckle clasp to fasten.
+The watch strap is thick and durable elastic nylon webbing strap that uses a bronze buckle clasp to fasten.
 The simple clasp matches the case, and opens and closes easily.
 The strap is quite unique, and was produced by Erika’s Originals for this special Carl Brashear edition.
 Along with this, you get a beautiful wooden display case.
 This is a beautiful re-design of the popular Oris Divers 65, and with only 2,000 pieces made it would make for an outstandingly unique addition to any collection.

 To view all of Oris’s watch offerings visit their official website here.